 - Fundraising Consultant

-Unlike some of the other roles mentioned above, anyone in financial consulting will need to have some sort of educational foundation, such as a Bachelor or Masters in Finance, or their CFA accreditation.
+Experience needed: Unlike some of the other roles mentioned above, anyone in financial consulting will need to have some sort of educational foundation, such as a Bachelor’s or Masters’s in Finance, or their CFA accreditation.

 6. HR consulting

 Human resources consultants support businesses through training and development, recruitment, maintaining employee satisfaction, and conflict resolution techniques.

 - Healthcare Management Consulting